cfryerdev/microfrontends-react-js-typescript/readme.md

 # Microsites using NextJs and React
-This is an example application using nextjs as a host, and create react application as remotes.
+This is an example application using react (and webpoack) as a host, and create react application as remotes.
 These are dynamically resolved in each next page route, and defined either ssr true/false.

 Note: This solution architecture is for use with a mono repo only.